 After taking over in September of 2012, Decker led the Crimson to a 10-31 record in 2013, including a third-place finish in the Ivy League's Red Rolfe Division.
 The Crimson had three All-Ivy choices in Tanner Anderson, Mike Martin and Brandon Kregel.

-Decker, the 2008 ABCA National Coach of the Year, completed his 22nd season as head coach of the Trinity College (Conn.) baseball team in the spring of 2012.
-Trinity's all-time winningest coach, he owns a 529-231 (.696) record while winning five conference championships and advancing to nine NCAA Tournament appearances and winning one national championship.
+Decker, the 2008 ABCA National Coach of the Year, spent 22 season as head coach of the Trinity College (Conn.) baseball team before coming to Harvard.
+Trinity's all-time winningest coach, he owned a 529-231 (.696) record while winning five conference championships and advancing to nine NCAA Tournament appearances and winning one national title.

 Mike Zandler joined the Harvard baseball coaching staff in July 2013 as an assistant coach.
 Zandler previously served as the head coach at the University of Illinois Springfield, an NCAA Division II institution, for two seasons after assisting at Davidson for five years.

 Zandler took over at UIS in December 2011, two months prior to the team's second season in existence.
 Over the next 1 1/2 years, Zandler helped improve the team's ERA by more than two runs per game and led the Prairie Stars to a school record in conference wins.
 In addition to on-field improvement, Zandler's squads were honored with 18 academic all-conference awards and recorded the highest two semester grade-point averages in program history.
 The team had 46 players named to the UIS honor roll in his three semesters of coaching and amassed more than 1,000 hours of community service in 2012-13.